Step 1: Apply online.

 – How to Send a Transcript to an Employer, Yourself, or Anyone

 Step 3: If you plan to apply to a university in the U.S.A., plan to write the S.A.T. or A.C.T.

 Step 4: Self-report your grades.

-Many schools (including UVIC) require that you “self-report” your marks.
-Other schools require you to send a paper transcript.
-Be sure your understand the requirements of the schools for which you are applying.
+Some post-secondary schools (not UVIC or Camosun) require that you “self-report” your marks.
+Be sure you understand the requirements of the schools for which you are applying.